 Your child will need to bring a bag or backpack to school every day to carry home papers/projects from school.
 Be sure to label your child’s materials.
 Please check the contents of this backpack daily!
 I will provide each child with a Communication folder to keep any papers that we may have completed in school, as well as any important notes that come from the office or me.
 This folder needs to be sent back to school every day.

-The school purchases most of our school supplies, but if you would like to donate anything of the following items: hand sanitizer, plastic ziplock bags, dry erase markers, highlighters, glue sticks, or tissues to the classroom, we would put it to good use.
+The school purchases most of our school supplies, but if you would like to donate anything of the following items: hand sanitizer, plastic ziplock bags, dry erase markers, highlighters, markers, glue sticks, or tissues to the classroom, we would put it to good use.
 I have a huge supply of crayons, so they will not be needed at this time.
 You will not have to send in paper, pencils or folders to school because these items are supplied as well, however a small pencil holder/case would be great labeled with your child's name and a pair of headphones or earbuds!

 A Little about the Teacher Teaching is a wonderful profession...there are probably no careers better than this one!
 I love seeing children grow the way first graders do!
 I love to spend time hiking with my two dogs Rye and Bailey.
 Rye is a German shepherd mix and Bailey is my hyperactive boxer!
 I also enjoy running, crafting, and spending time with my family.
 My favorite color is navy blue and I love going to the beach!
 My favorite treat is ice cream, too!